 So take some time to figure out the most intuitive & simple way of delivering your service or product, for your customer.
 Yes, it matters that things are efficient for you.
 But it’s a lot more important that they’re efficient for your clients.
 How will someone purchase your product?
 What does it feel like to use your system?
 After purchase, do they get a lovely thank you email or a generic system-generated “Thank You For Your Purchase” page?
 The details matter, so devote yourself to getting them right.

-Case Study: After toying around with a few system ideas (I also considered Eventbrite!), I ultimately decided to use Dubsado, my client relationship management software.
-It’s not a typical ecommerce system, but it has a lot of features that I love.
+Case Study: After toying around with a few system ideas, I ultimately decided to use Memberful to manage my members’ plans.
 It’s super customizable to my branding, allows me to use coupon codes for my clients, and offered a pay-what-you-can option at checkout.
-I spent another full day setting up my packages, checkout pages, coupon codes and follow-up emails for my customers.
+Then I had to spend time setting up my plan options, checkout pages, coupon codes and follow-up emails for my customers.
+I had to set up our Slack account and Resource Library on my website.
 Then I added the links into my sales page and checked that everything worked!

 5. Make some noise